ContinuingEdCourses.Net Courses for Mental Health Professionals

 5. Which of the following is one of the adjustments was made to the DSM-5 diagnostic criteria for ADHD to insure that it is sensitive to the disorder across all ages: Help

-6. The DSM-IV diagnostic criterion that ADHD develop by 7-years-old: Help
+6. The DSM-5 diagnostic criterion that ADHD develop by age twelve: Help

-Should be adjusted for males separately from females
+Is to be adjusted for males separately from females.

-Should not apply to adults seeking treatment for ADHD
+Does not apply to adults seeking treatment for ADHD.

 7. Mental disorders like ADHD are considered valid or "real" if: Help